 Even if NIST framework is in place, it can still be quite difficult for an organization to ensure that their IT security standards comply with FISMA regulations.
 The best way to do this is through a stringent IT auditing strategy.
 Native Auditing through the Event Viewer suffers from numerous drawbacks; and using it can often take an inordinate amount of time to track a single user action.
-LepideAuditor, however, audits multiple server components; including Active Directory, Group Policy Objects, Exchange Server, SharePoint, SQL Server, Windows File Server and NetApp Filer.
+LepideAuditor, however, audits multiple server components; including Active Directory, Group Policy Objects, Exchange Server, SharePoint, SQL Server, Windows File Server, NetApp Filer, Office 365 and Dropbox.
 Our solution audits permissions and configuration changes across all these components and provides you with reports directly relevant to the specific standards required by FISMA.

 Passwords are crucial to maintaining IT security in the environment.
 Organizations define password policies through domain-wide Group Policy Objects.
 Any unexpected changes in these policies can weaken IT security and allow users an opportunity to violate security standards.
 LepideAuditor audits every change in Group Policy Objects, including password policies, and sends real-time alerts through email, or push notifications to the LepideAuditor App, when any such critical changes are detected.